Summary: A Treatise of Human Nature

 Since there is not question of importance, whose decision is not compriz'd in the science of man; and there is none, which can be decided with any certainty, before we become acquainted with that science

-, then human nature is the only and true solid foundation of our knowledge: In pretending therefore to explain the principles of human nature, we in effect propose a compleat system of the sciences, built on a foundation almost entirely new, and the only one upon which they can stand with any security
+, human nature is the only true and solid foundation of our knowledge.
+In pretending therefore to explain the principles of human nature, we in effect propose a compleat system of the sciences, built on a foundation almost entirely new, and the only one upon which they can stand with any security

 9.

-The method for such an essential science: experience and observation.
-Hume here displays his empiricism, which will make him in the eyes of posterity one of the leaders of this philosophical school: And as the science of man is the only solid foundation for the other sciences, so the only solid foundation we can give to this science itself must be laid on experience and observation.
+The method for such a fundamental science: experience and observation.
+Here, Hume asserts his empiricism, which would later establish him as one of the leading figures of this philosophical school: And as the science of man is the only solid foundation for the other sciences, so the only solid foundation we can give to this science itself must be laid on experience and observation

 10.

-Hume pays tribute to his precursors, those before him who have begun to put the science of man on a new footing
+Hume acknowledges his predecessors—those have begun to put the science of man on a new footing

-11. For all that, he explicitly mentions only Bacon, mentioning Locke only in an allusive formula: some late other philosophers in England
+11. Yet, he explicitly names only Bacon, referring to Locke in a more oblique manner: Some late other philosophers in England

 , an honour to our native country